rjainrjain/mediciarchiveproject/README.md

 # mediciarchiveproject
-Automator scripts for the Medici Archive Project.
+Automator scripts for the Medici Archive Project by Rijul Jain.

 -- For the MIA Upload script (currently only for Mac):
 1. Download this code (click the big green "Code" button and click "Download ZIP") and open the MIA-Upload.workflow file once it downloads.
 It should open in the Automator application.